 Journal Frequency and Access.
 The journal is published online every week on Mondays, followed by a complete print/online issue published every month.
 The journal receives approximately 3.8 million online visits annually, with 5 million article views and downloads.
 Without any author fees, all research articles are made free access online 12 months after publication on the JAMA website.
 All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program program.

 Editorial Information.
 JAMA Internal Medicine receives approximately 3000 submissions per year with a 13% acceptance rate.
 The median time to first editorial decision is 7 days and 47 days with external peer review.
 The median time from receipt to acceptance is 57 days (including time for author revision) and from acceptance to publication is 67 days.
 All major articles are published online first.
-The journal's 2014 Impact Factor is 13.25, and the Immediacy Index is 4.27.
+The journal’s combined Impact Factor, reported in 2015, is 15.04 (17.333 for 1 year of the previously titled Archives of Internal Medicine and 13.116 for 1 year of the newly titled JAMA Internal Medicine), ranking second among internal medicine journals and seventh among 153 general medical journals.
 Additional information on the types of articles published and editorial policies is available in the journal's Instructions for Authors.

 Editorial Team.
 The editor of JAMA Internal Medicine is Rita F. Redberg, MD, MSc, University of California San Francisco School of Medicine, San Francisco, California.
 Dr Redberg leads a team of recognized and respected experts who serve as deputy, associate, and section editors and as members of the journal's editorial board.
 For additional information, see Editors and Publishers.